EPCCed/intro_to_cp2k/day1/README.md

 * Getting good performance
 * Common pitfalls and problems
 * How to start with your own simulations and where to find guidence
-* Practicals: Energy miniminisation, geometry optimiation, molecular dynamics
+* Practicals: Energy miniminisation, energy cut-off convergence, geometry optimiation, molecular dynamics

 ## About CP2K